Spinach Puff Pastry Appetizer

 • Seeds (optional)

-How to make spinach appetizer
+How to make a spinach puff Pastry Bites

-(Note: this is a quick description; the full recipe is at the bottom of the page)
+(Note: this is a quick description; the full recipe is at the bottom of the page.)

 Top view of a glass bowl full of spinach appetizer filling.